automl/SMAC3/doc/manual.rst

         python branin.py 0 0 999999999.0 0 1148756733 -x1 -1.1338595629 -x2 13.8770222718

-    The first two parameter after the branin.py do not matter for this example since no instances are needed for the function optimization.
+    The first two parameters after the branin.py do not matter for this example since no instances are needed for the function optimization.
     For algorithm optimization, the first parameter holds the instance name on which the algorithm is evaluated and the second can provide extra information about the instance (rarely used).

     The third parameter gives the runtime cutoff (maximal runtime) an algorithm is allowed to run and the fourth the runlength (maximal number of steps).